Patrick Curry: Deep Roots in a Time of Frost

-The Tolkien scholar Tom Shippey, in the Journal of Tolkien Research, reviews the 2014 essay collection Deep Roots in a Time of Frost.
+The Tolkien scholar Tom Shippey, in the Journal of Tolkien Research, reviews Curry's 2014 essay collection Deep Roots in a Time of Frost.
 He lists the main themes as "the nature of 'enchantment' and the need for re-enchantment"; "opposition to 'modernism' and the hopes for post-modernism"; and "the strange nature of critical responses to Tolkien".
 He endorses the last of these as clearly true, if remarkable.
 Shippey states that he entirely agrees with Curry about the early literary modernists like T. S. Eliot and James Joyce, but not that modernism remains "as a major and continuing threat" as Curry argues in the book, complete with "the co-dependent power of corporate and finance capital, the modern political state and modern science"; Shippey writes that he is "not happy with this".
 He notes that Curry is most passionate about the first theme, enchantment.
 Shippey states that while he cannot always follow Curry or see what he means, he also agrees with him.
 They agree that enchantment is not the same as magic, but Shippey finds "wonder" in early science fiction, something that Curry would (he writes) link with modernity; and he disagrees that the world has been disenchanted (in Max Weber's phrase).
 All the same, he suggests that if Tolkien were alive, he would endorse Curry as the critic "closest to the secret of enchantment".